saipavantej/firebase-CRUD-operation/README.md

 ### Firebase CRUD operation using JavaScript
-> * read data from firestore to client app
+> * read data from firestore using client app
 > * create data in firestore using client app
 > * delete data in firestore using client app
 > * implemented firestore realtime listener